The Conditions

 If-So allows you to add, remove, or change a value of a cookie when users click a certain element or visit a certain page.

-To add or remove a cookie when the user visits a page, simply paste the following shortcodes on the relevant page:
+To add or remove a cookie with a text value when the user visits a page, simply paste the following shortcodes on the relevant page:

 Adding a cookie